 - On the Structure panel of the Wall Specification dialog that opens, verify that Retain Wall Framing is not checked.

 If this box is checked, the program will not update the framing for this particular wall when framing is rebuilt.

 - Switch to the Wall Types panel and click the Define button next to the Wall Type drop-down menu.

 - In the Wall Type Definition dialog that displays, select the framing layer of the wall and verify that the layer has the Framing box checked on the Material Properties tab or within the Material Layer section.

 In Home Designer Pro 2021 and prior versions, make sure that the material being used for this layer is a framing material, such as Fir Stud 24" OC.

 - Click OK on both dialogs to confirm the changes, then navigate to Build> Framing> Build Framing to rebuild your wall framing.

 If framing still fails to build after following all of the steps above, then please contact Chief Architect Technical Support using the Technical Support Center.

-If the issue only seems to occur in one particular file, use the Backup Entire Plan/Project tool to create a folder with a copy of the problem file, along with all referenced files.
+- If the issue only seems to occur in one particular file, use the Backup Entire Plan/Layout tool to create a folder with a copy of the problem file, along with all referenced files.